 - Neuro-oncologist: a doctor who specializes in the management of patients with brain tumors and other nervous system tumors.

 - Neuropsychologist: a psychologist who specializes in how the brain works and the impact that damage to the brain has on the patient.

-- Radiation Oncologist: a doctor who specializes in the management of cancer patients and treats them with radiation therapy.
+- Radiation oncologist: a doctor who specializes in the management of cancer patients and treats them with radiation therapy.

-- Physical therapist: a healthcare provider who teaches and guides the patient through various exercises to prevent pain and restore function or help the patient to adapt to new physical limits.
+- Physical therapist: a healthcare provider who teaches and guides the patient through various exercises to prevent pain and restore physical function or help the patient to adapt to new physical limits.

 - Speech-language pathologist or speech therapist: a healthcare provider who specializes in the treatment of communication and swallowing problems.

 - Social worker: a healthcare provider who provides a wide range of services directly to persons with cancer and their families including access and connecting with resources, counseling, support, and education.